-Applicants are required to submit an original essay of approximately 500 words describing “the impact that receiving funding for the next 4 years of post-secondary education will have on their life, why they picked their specific field of study, what they hope to accomplish and how they will realize their goals.”
+Applicants are required to submit an original essay of approximately 500 words describing “the impact that receiving funding for post-secondary will have on their life, why they picked their specific field of study, what they hope to accomplish and how they will realize their goals.”

 Applicants are encouraged to submit letters of reference from a school official, employer, or a community leader representing a community-based organization.

 The recipient must not hold any other scholarship(s) or award(s) administered by EducationMatters.